Shelly-Ann Fraser-Pryce: Technique and running style

-After switching coaches in 2020, Fraser-Pryce began to make “subtle” changes to her technique, which improved her 100 m personal best from 10.70 s to 10.60 s, and her 200 m personal best from 22.09 s to 21.79 s.
-Before training with Walcott, she stated that she prioritized her trademark starts and a high stride frequency, and was less concerned about her stride length and “maintaining towards the end [of her races]".
+After switching coaches in 2020, Fraser-Pryce began to make "subtle" changes to her technique, which improved her 100 m personal best from 10.70 s to 10.60 s, and her 200 m personal best from 22.09 s to 21.79 s.
+Before training with Walcott, she stated that she prioritized her trademark starts and a high stride frequency, and was less concerned about her stride length and "maintaining towards the end [of her races]".
 However, Walcott's program built on her foundations from MVP, with additional focus on improving her endurance, increasing her stride length, and maintaining her form throughout her races.
 These adjustments to her mechanics helped her to become more confident in her technique and more patient in her race execution.

 Personal life

 In November 2012, Fraser-Pryce graduated from the University of Technology with a Bachelor of Science in Child and Adolescent Development.
 In 2016, she announced that she would pursue a Master of Science in Applied Psychology at the University of the West Indies.
 A committed Christian, she married Jason Pryce in 2011, and announced her pregnancy in early 2017.
 On her Facebook page she wrote, "All my focus heading into training for my 2017 season was on getting healthy and putting myself in the best possible fitness to successfully defend my title in London 2017, but ... here I am thinking about being the greatest mother I can be."
-On 7 August 2017, she and her husband welcomed a son named Zyon.
+On 7 August 2017, she and her husband had a son named Zyon.
+In April 2025, she participated in a race against other parents at her son's school, winning handily.